zarzen/zarzen.github.io/_posts/2017-12-15-pytorch-on-macosx.md

 date:   2017-12-15 16:30:00
 categories: pytorch macosx machine_learning
 ---
+- !!
+Outdated: nvidia does not released `cudnn7.1` for macosx
 - Disable SIP.

 - Install `cuda-8`.
 Though `cuda-9` released for High Sierra, `cudnn-7` is not available for `mac osx`.
 After installation upgrade `cuda driver` through `system preference` panel, as shown below.
 If not upgrade to newest `cuda driver` the compiled application cannot run on High Sierra. `cuda-8` only has `10.12` version, but it's fine.